merenlab/merenlab.org/tutorials/fmt-mag-metabolism/index.md

 This is a **mini-tutorial for the metabolism suite of programs** in anvi'o.
 First, we will learn how to estimate metabolism for a single bacterial isolate, starting from its genome sequence and ending with a file of metabolic module completeness scores.
 Afterwards, we'll be applying this to a larger, real-world dataset of metagenome-assembled genomes from [our recent FMT study](ttps://doi.org/10.1101/2021.03.02.433653), to learn how to estimate metabolism in a more high-throughput manner as well as how to compute enrichment scores for metabolic modules.

 {:.notice}
-This tutorial is tailored for anvi'o `v7.1` or later.
+This tutorial is tailored for anvi'o `v7.1`.
 You can learn the version of your installation by running `anvi-interactive -v` in your terminal.
 If you are using the development branch of anvi'o, look for the Show/Hide boxes.

+{:.notice}
+There is a [more up-to-date version of this tutorial](https://anvio.org/tutorials/fmt-mag-metabolism/) which may interest users of anvi'o `v8` or later.
+However, we maintain this page for historical purposes, and because the "real-world" section also serves as a reproducible workflow for the metabolism analyses in [one of our recent papers](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02924-x).

 ## Running the metabolism suite of programs - a single-genome example